oksanab91/generate-random-list/README.md

 ## Build

 - The App is built in Visual Studio 2015. <br/>
-- NuGetPackage Manager is used to install .Net Core 1 components. <br/>
+- NuGetPackage Manager is used to install .Net Core 1 package. <br/>
-- Bower Manager - to add additional packages. <br/>
+- Bower Manager - to add font awsome dependency. <br/>
 - Bootstrap toolkit - to design responsive system. <br/>

 ## Logic in short